ahmedos999/ahmedos999/README.md

-### Hi Friend </>
+### HELLO Developer </>
-a software engineer with a passion for coding creating digital staff
+I am a software engineer with a passion for coding creating digital products
 currently am leveling up my front-end skills using my favorite languages Dart and JavaScript
 using:
 Bloc for Flutter apps